-Our dog-friendly, all plastic-no frills, low mileage car with it’s working A/C, windshield wipers and adjustable seats, still has not been handed over to us.
-Barry shipped it from Florida on April 11, 2011.
+Our dog-friendly, all plastic, no frills, low mileage car with it’s working A/C, windshield wipers and adjustable seats, still has not been handed over to us.
+Barry shipped it from Florida to Costa Rica on April 11, 2011.
 By my calculations, we will celebrate our three months transportation limbo on Monday.
-That is seven weeks longer, than the shipper estimated.
+That is seven weeks longer than the shipper estimated.

 Our only gently dented vehicle’s driver seat was anchored to the chassis, if only in one single spot.
-And fortunately, the seat was positioned diagonally to the steering wheel, not backwards.
+And fortunately, the seat was positioned diagonally to the steering wheel, not backward.
 One could change the driver seat position relative to the foot pedals, sure.
 All you would need is a basic set of tools, sturdy gloves, strong muscles and an advanced degree in mechanical engineering.
 Since neither one of us has any of those, we went the designated driver route, me.
-Three months of daily monster truck practice gave my lower back, as well as that lovely herniated cervical disc in my neck a much needed boost.
+Three months of daily monster truck practice gave my lower back, as well as that lovely herniated cervical disc in my neck a much-needed boost.
 Who wouldn’t want a little numbness in the right arm, as long as it goes with that exciting tingling sensation in the thumb?
-Besides, I’m left handed.
+Besides, I’m left-handed.